New City Critics

 Supporters

-This year’s program would not be possible without the support of Critical Minded, Graham Foundation for Advanced Studies in the Fine Arts, Joan Copjec, Paul Goldberger, Mark & Carol Willis, Nat Oppenheimer and Mary Margaret Jones.
+This year’s program would not be possible without the support of Critical Minded, Graham Foundation for Advanced Studies in the Fine Arts, Joan Copjec, Paul Goldberger, Mark & Carol Willis, Nat Oppenheimer, Mary Margaret Jones and Siqi Zhu.

 We are also grateful to the founding donors of the program: Critical Minded, Mark & Carol Willis, Charles H. Revson Foundation, Graham Foundation, Thom Mayne, Moshe Safdie, Joan Copjec, Paul Goldberger, Eric Owen Moss, Zach Mortice & Maria Speiser, Tami Hausman, Stella Betts, Mary Margaret Jones, Nat Oppenheimer, Deborah Berke, Zach Mortice, Calvin Tsao, Rosalie Genevro, Mario Gooden, Lyn Rice & Astrid Lipka, Karen Stein and Vincent Chang.